thejamesgore/react-native-projects/README.md

 # 01 - Weather App

-- replace @/react-native-community/picker as doesn't function with iOS
+- Fixed but with @/react-native-community/picker which wasn't wasn't functioning properly with iOS